Tomb Raider: Survivor trilogy

-A reboot of the series, titled Tomb Raider, was released worldwide in 2013 for Microsoft Windows, PlayStation 3 and Xbox 360.
+The second reboot of the series, titled Tomb Raider, was released worldwide in 2013 for Microsoft Windows, PlayStation 3 and Xbox 360.
 Its sequel, Rise of the Tomb Raider, was released in 2015 on the Xbox 360 and Xbox One.
 The game was part of a timed exclusivity deal with Microsoft.
 Versions for the PlayStation 4 and Microsoft Windows were released in 2016.
-Another sequel, Shadow of the Tomb Raider, was released worldwide on PlayStation 4, Xbox One, and Microsoft Windows in 2018.
+A following sequel to complete the trilogy, Shadow of the Tomb Raider, was released worldwide on PlayStation 4, Xbox One, and Microsoft Windows in 2018.
 An arcade game based on this incarnation was released by Bandai Namco Amusement in Europe in 2018.

 Spin-offs

 Game Boy spin-offs

 Core Design developed two Game Boy Color titles in the early 2000s.
 The first, a side-scrolling game simply titled Tomb Raider was released in 2000.
 The second, its sequel, Tomb Raider: Curse of the Sword, was released in 2001.
 A Game Boy Advance title called Tomb Raider: The Prophecy was released in 2002.
 Unlike the first two Game Boy titles, this was developed by Ubi Soft Milan and published by Ubi Soft, adopting an isometric perspective and moving away from the side-scrolling platform-based gameplay.